-The East Multnomah Arts & Culture Council is attempting to address gang violence issues by hosting a Youth Solutions Summit at Gresham High School on Saturday, Sept.
+The East Multnomah Arts & Culture Council is hosting a Youth Solutions Summit at Gresham High School on Saturday, Sept.
 27 at 10 am.
 Doors will open at 9:00 a.m. for participants to register.
-A free lunch will follow the key note address and youth led dialogs.
+A free lunch will follow the key note address and youth-led discussions.
 Key note speaker is artist Fabian Debora, a counselor/mentor with Homeboys Industries in Los Angeles.

 Mayor Hales and Police Chief Reese spoke to Roosevelt students Thursday, to discuss students’ reaction to the arrest and tasing of a Roosevelt student .